-Entering with a Residency Permit: If you enter Mexico with your foreign plated vehicle under the auspice of a Residente Temporal visa or card, the TIP will be valid for as long as the temporary residency status remains current.
+Entering with a Residency Card: If you enter Mexico with your foreign plated vehicle under the auspice of a Residente Temporal card, the TIP will be valid for as long as the temporary residency status remains current.
 Holders of Residente Permanente cards are not allowed to bring a foreign-plated vehicle to Mexico.

 Can I leave Mexico if I have a foreign-plated vehicle here with a TIP?

-When you bring your foreign-plated vehicle to Mexico, your TIP will either be tied to a Visitor Permit (FMM) or to a Temporary Residency Permit.
+When you bring your foreign-plated vehicle to Mexico, your TIP’s expiry date will either be tied to a Visitor Permit (FMM) or to a Temporary Residency Permit.

 Whether you your TIP is tied to a Visitor Permit (FMM) or your Residente Temporal permit, you can leave Mexico without your vehicle and the vehicle will remain legal in Mexico for so long as the TIP remains current (not past its expiry date).

-The TIP’s expiry date is usually tied to the expiry date on the FMM you used when you first entered Mexico with your vehicle, or the expiration date of your residency permit—cross check your TIP documentation to be sure.
+The TIP’s expiry date is tied to the expiry date on the FMM you used when you first entered Mexico with your vehicle, or the expiration date of your temporary residency permit—cross check your TIP documentation for details.

 What documentation is needed to get a TIP?

 To apply for a TIP, you will need to be in possession of certain supporting documentation.
 We recommend you carry two black-and-white copies of each of these documents when you drive to Mexico: